Arable/arable-docs/index.md

 mkdir ~/Arable; cd ~/Arable
 ```

-Download "physics.py" and move it into your project folder to access these helpful functions.
+Download [arable_physics.py](/_jupyter/arable_physics.py) and move it into your project folder to access these helpful functions.

-When you are ready to start the examples type `ipy`.
+When you are ready to start the examples type `ipy` in your terminal and try some of the [examples](/examples)!

 ### NB: physics.py is in the _jupyter folder